NASHRA / ALTERNATIVES[SUBSTACK]

 Will I lose features I use on Substack?

-You gain most of what Substack gives you for publishing: a good editor, scheduling, analytics, and email delivery.
+You gain most of what Substack gives you for publishing: a good editor, scheduling, insights, and email delivery.
 On top, Nashra adds visual automations, tags and segments, Magic Links, A/B subject lines, and a custom sending domain.
 What you give up is Substack's discovery network, Notes, and the reader app.
 If those are how your list grows, weigh that honestly before switching.

 Can I move my Substack subscribers and post archive?